warnersports/site/content/about.md

 {{% board-members %}}

 Feel free to contact us.
-We are hear to answer questions.
+We are hear to answer questions!